TITLE 17 PUBLIC UTILITIES AND UTILITY SERVICES

 C. Plan year revenue requirements: For RCT purposes, the plan year revenue requirements shall reflect rate impacts on customer bills and shall be determined by applying a traditional revenue requirements impact approach for all resources, including regulatory assets authorized in prior plan years, used to satisfy the renewable portfolio standard and shall not include normalizations, annualizations and out of period adjustments.

-(1) Revenue requirement adjustments shall only include avoided fuel and purchased power costs, environmental credits pursuant to compliance rules in effect during the plan year, and costs for capacity, transmission, or distribution that can be shown to result in actual reductions in costs to ratepayers.
+(1) Revenue requirement adjustments shall include net avoided fuel and purchased power costs, cost savings resulting from environmental credits (if not already included in the net avoided fuel costs) pursuant to compliance rules in effect during the plan year, and cost savings or increases for capacity, generation, transmission, or distribution, operation and maintenance expense, back-up and load following generation, off-system sales opportunity impacts, or other facilities and improvements or functions that may be required and that can be shown to result in actual reductions or increases in plan year revenue requirements to be collected from ratepayers.

 (2) Avoided fuel costs are expected or modeled fuel savings that result from the procurement of renewable resources in the plan years.